Zaragoza Aragon, Spain Travel Guide

 Consult your doctor or a travel clinic well in advance for individualized recommendations based on your health history.

-Sunburn/Heatstroke (especially in summer: use High-SPF sunscreen, wear a hat, stay hydrated, seek shade).
+Sunburn/Heatstroke (notably in the summer months: use High-SPF sunscreen, wear a hat, stay hydrated, seek shade).
 Dehydration (drink water).
 Traveler's Diarrhea (practice hand hygiene, eat at reputable places).

 Emergency Number: 112